adorsys/open-banking-gateway/docs/architecture/6-consume_api.md

 ### BankingService-020 : Validate the redirectLink
 The finTechConsentSessionState will be used to read and validate the corresponding FinTechConsentSessionCookie.

-### BankingService-030 : TppBankingApi.code2Token
+### BankingService-030 : BankingApi.code2Token
-This end point is invoked by the FinTechApi to retrieve token used to send subsequent service requests to the TppBankingApi.
+This end point is invoked by the FinTechApi to retrieve token used to send subsequent service requests to the BankingApi.
 We call this token PsuConsentSession.

 ### BankingService-040 : BankingProtocol.code2Token
 Forward request to banking protocol.